 - Social or age peers who commit suicide

 The connection between alcoholism and suicidal behavior also appears to have roots in alcohol’s damaging effects on healthy brain function.
-People who habitually consume excessive amounts of alcohol experience a lasting disruption in their typical levels of several important chemicals.
+People who habitually consume excessive amounts of alcohol experience a lasting disruption in their typical levels of several essential chemicals.
 These chemical disruptions affect several of the brain’s most important regions, including the cerebral cortex, limbic system, and cerebellum.
-In addition, nerve cells in these regions can shrink by a considerable amount in anyone who drinks heavily for years or decades.
+Also, nerve cells in these regions can shrink by a considerable amount in anyone who drinks heavily for years or decades.
 Specific emotional/psychological consequences of these brain changes include:

 - Poor mood control